rachejazz/rachejazz.github.io/index.md

 ---
 # I Love Working On
 ### Strongly believing on the **killful** phrase, I continue to venture further in
+*	Fuzz testing libraries, reading a emulating assembly with unicorn, reversing malware samples and analysis using FlareVM.
 *	Monitoring and Automating Cloud Services workflows.
 Have worked with various services on AWS and GCP.
 Experience with IAM, policies and group management.
-*   Focussing on Kubernetes and Docker Security.
+*   Kubernetes and Docker Security.
 Secret Management and Rotation using Vault and Cluster hardening using kskan and monitoring using Falco.
 Proficient in docker environment workflow.
-*   Linux kernel enthusiast, in a constant habit of writing bash/fish scripts to make life easier.
+*   Linux kernel enthusiast, writing automation tools in bash and python to make life easier.

 ---

 # Where Am I These Days?
-### My current positions in various companies/orrganisations.
+### My current positions in various companies/organisations.
-*	**Workspan - Site Reliability Engineer**
-(JUNE 2022 - PRESENT)
-Working on Secops workflow, automation, infra security
+*	**MSc Cybersecurity, University of Birmingham, UK** (SEPTEMBER 2023 - PRESENT)
+Finishing my postgraduation working with Cryptopgraphy, Advanced Forensics and Malware Analysis.

 *	**Open Mainframe Project, Software Discovery Tool - TSC Member** (SEPTEMBER 2021 - PRESENT)